bob-606/5.easa.fi/README.md

 ## 126. Which of the following answers characterises a thick profile compared to a thin profile at the same speed?
 The thick profile generates...
-Which of the following answers characterises a thick profile compared to a thin profile at the same speed?
-The thick profile generates...
 - more drag and less lift.
 - ***more drag and more lift***
 - more drag and equal lift.